 I know it's not fall, but I have been on a major pumpkin bread kick lately.
-If I head downtown for a morning or afternoon coffee - either an Americano or iced almond milk dirty chai these days - I usually grab a little slice of gluten-free, vegan pumpkin bread, especially if it's a day where I'm teaching class(es) and need more carbs.
+If I head to downtown Greensboro for a morning or afternoon coffee - either an Americano or iced almond milk dirty chai these days - I usually grab a little slice of gluten-free, vegan pumpkin bread, especially if it's a day where I'm teaching class(es) and need more carbs.

 The downside to this is that each slice is $3, so you can see how expensive this habit could get, right?